Get Admitted Today!Explore Rehabs Near You.

 If your friend agrees that they have a problem, but is unsure how to stop drinking, you can help your friend by discussing potential solutions.

-Below are a few ways to help a friend struggling with alcoholism or what to do when your friend drinks too much.
+Below are a few ways to help a friend struggling with alcohol addiction or what to do when your friend drinks too much.

 • Learn about addiction to become better informed on the disease and what the person may be going through.